 We are committed to ensuring the preservation of biodiversity values by seeking to avoid or minimise impacts on areas of identified ecological importance within the areas we operate.

 Our Environmental Planning Assessment Procedure (EPAP) is the primary tool we use to manage the legislative requirements with a biodiversity and natural resource focus.
-This focus includes the appropriate implementation of our Environmental Management Plans (EMPs).
-We also regularly review our EMPs.
+This focus includes the preparation, appropriate implementation and regular review of our operational and construction Environmental Management Plans (EMPs).

 When surveys were taken for the Wiggins Island Rail Project (WIRP) for the section between Dingo and Bluff in Queensland, we discovered a colony of up to 96 Microbats roosted within the upgraded culverts of this rail project.